supertopoz/Learning-Management-System/README.md

 ## About

-This is my biggest application todate.
+This is my biggest application to date.
 My roles included.

 * Project Manager
 * Researcher